All the Young Dudes (fan fiction)

 All the Young Dudes is a fan fiction written by Archive of Our Own (AO3) user MsKingBean89 set in the Harry Potter universe.
 It was written from March 2017 to November 2018, is over 500,000 words long and contains 188 chapters.
-The story takes its title from the song "All the Young Dudes", by the English rock band Mott the Hoople, and interweaves music from the 1970s in its chapters.
+The story takes its title from the song "All the Young Dudes", performed by the English rock band Mott the Hoople, and interweaves music from the 1970s in its chapters.

 The story starts in the early 1970s and follows Remus Lupin's years at Hogwarts and the love story between himself and Sirius Black.
 It ends in summer 1995, around the beginning of the events of Harry Potter and the Order of the Phoenix.
 The story has garnered positive response from critics and fans while also gaining popularity online for its internet memes, fancastings and LGBTQ+ representation.

 Plot summary

 Remus Lupin, the son of wizard Lyall Lupin and Muggle Hope Jenkins, was bitten by Fenrir Greyback, a werewolf, and became one himself.
 After Lyall died by suicide, Hope placed Lupin in St. Edmund's, a children's home for boys.
 Lupin is looked after by Matron who locks him up during the full moon to keep him from hurting any of the other boys, while simultaneously preserving his secret.
 In 1971, Lupin is visited by Albus Dumbledore who gives Lupin his acceptance letter to Hogwarts School of Witchcraft and Wizardry.
 On full moons, he would be taken through to a shack where he can undergo his transformation in privacy and safety.

 During his first year at Hogwarts, Lupin befriends James Potter, Sirius Black and Peter Pettigrew.
 Though Lupin is hesitant and cold towards them at first, the four become close friends and begin to call themselves the Marauders.
 Lupin also befriends Lily Evans, Marlene McKinnon and Mary MacDonald, who go on to form a close bond with the Marauders.
 Lupin develops a particularly close connection with Black, bonding with him over their shared scars.
 Black is also the first to learn Lupin is a werewolf.
 During the summer of 1975, Lupin discovers that he is gay after having intimate relations with Grant Chapman, his new roommate at St. Edmunds.
 Upon returning to Hogwarts for the school year, Lupin finds he has a crush on Black.
 On Lupin's birthday, he kisses Black, and in the midst of their sixth year, the two become an unofficial couple.
 In the summer between their sixth and seventh year, whilst on a camping trip, Lupin comes out to the rest of his friends.
 Lupin and Black decide to become an official couple, though they decide to keep their relationship private.
 Lupin later reunites with his mother Hope in his seventh year, who eventually dies from lung cancer.